 While no treatment is universal, a recommended method is detoxing.
 The goal of detoxing is to stop drinking, which gives your body time to get the alcohol out of your system.

 A detox will normally span a couple of days to a few weeks.
 Detoxing combined with seeking professional help in the form of a counselor or therapist allows the addict to refresh their body and mind.
 A counselor or therapist can help an addict by providing tools that can help them deal with stress, set goals, and change behaviors.

 Finally, joining a group can also help with the rehabilitation process.
 Being surrounded by a group of people all working towards the same goal is a great way to constantly feel motivated and safe.
 Groups like Alcoholics Anonymous and SMART Recovery allow people with alcohol use disorder to seek advice while also being held accountable every step of the way.

 Making sure to moderate your drinking and seeking help if you feel as though things are getting out of hand are ways to make sure that your road to recovery starts off on the right foot.
 If you or a loved one feels they may suffer from alcohol use disorder, hope is not lost.
-Seek treatment and begin your journey toward a sober and healthy life.
+Call Northeast Addictions Treatment Center and begin your journey toward a sober and healthy life.